 - Consecutive group of zeros are replaced with a double colon ::.
 The loopback address, 0000:0000:0000:0000:0000:0000:0000:0001 can be abbreviated to ::1.

 What are the differences between IPv4 and IPv6?

 The IPv4 and IPv6 share a similar architecture, and they will coexist until IPv6 completely replaces the IPv4.

-- IPv4 is represented by 32-bit number, and IPv6 is represented by 128-bit number.
+- IPv4 is represented by a 32-bit number, and IPv6 is represented by a 128-bit number.
 This translates to 4.3 billion address space for IPv4 and 340 trillion address space for IPv6.